My Response To The CES Letter

 I’m just going to be straightforward in sharing my concerns.
 Obviously, I’m a disaffected member who lost his testimony so it’s no secret which side I’m on at the moment.
 All this information is a result of over a year of intense research and an absolute rabid obsession with Joseph Smith and Church history.
 With this said, I’d be pretty arrogant and ignorant to say that I have all the information and that you don’t have answers.
 Like you, I put my pants on one leg at a time and I see through a glass darkly.
 You may have new information and/or a new perspective that I may not have heard or considered before.
 This is why I’m genuinely interested in what your answers and thoughts are to these issues.”

 Jeremy says that his questions are genuine and sincere.
-My only question here is if his questions about the church are sincere, then why call people derogatory names?
-Most often when a skeptic uses the word “apologist”, they do so pejoratively.
-The connotation is that the person they are calling an apologist is trying to defend the indefensible.
+My only question is, if his questions about the church are sincere, why call people derogatory names?
+Most often, when a skeptic uses the word “apologist,” they do so pejoratively.
+The connotation is that the person they call an apologist is trying to defend the indefensible.

 I’ve decided to put down in writing just about all the major concerns that I have.
 I went through my notes from my past year of research and compiled them together.
 It doesn’t make sense for me to just lay down 5 concerns while also having 20 other concerns that legitimately challenge the truth claims of the LDS Church.

-What I get from this paragraph is that Jeremy knows he is going to ask an extreme amount of “questions“, and so he is preparing the reader ahead of time.
-In fact he asks a whole lot more than 20!
+What I get from this paragraph is that Jeremy knows he will ask an extreme amount of “questions,” so he is preparing the reader ahead of time.
+He asks a whole lot more than 20!
 But there is nothing wrong with a lot of questions.
-So okay let’s go!
+So okay, let’s go!

 A quick description of my background might help you understand where I’m coming from.
 I was a very active and fully believing member my entire life up until around the summer of 2012.
 My grandpa already outlined my life events to you in his email so I think you get the idea that I accepted and embraced Mormonism.